 Theremin - "Good Vibrations" very famously uses one.

-Throw It In - "Here Today" has some background studio chatter that Brian Wilson apparently failed to notice.
+"Here Today" has some background studio chatter that Brian Wilson apparently failed to notice.
 "Wendy" does, as well.

 Vapor Ware - Smile, one of the earliest examples.
 Which became a Crowning Moment of Awesome when Brian Wilson re-recorded and released it in 2004, becoming one of the most critically-acclaimed albums of that decade.